 Grab the golden opportunity and start your journey to successful commercial hemp farming in California.

 For more interesting blogs about hemp and its regulations in America, browse and subscribe to our updated hemp blog.

 900 hectares – that’s the total estimated hemp farmland across the United Kingdom.
 Quite a low figure, considering that Europe has over 33,000 hectares of hemp farmland – and 14,500 hectares is in France alone.
 So, why does the U.K. – a global economic powerhouse – only have a small share of the European hemp [...]

 The Australian hemp industry is estimated to be worth $17.7 million.
 In comparison, the U.S. market – which is currently one of the world’s leading hemp production markets – boasts a booming hemp sector worth more than $150 million, and estimated to hit $26.6 billion by 2025.
 So, why the huge difference?
 In Australia, hemp [...]

-Getting a hemp growing license: a step-by-step guide After years of federal prohibition, state legislatures in the U.S. have legalized industrial cultivation of hemp.
-Some have even established state-licensed hemp programs in a bid to promote the cultivation of the plant as an agricultural commodity.
+Getting a hemp growing license: a step-by-step guide After years of federal prohibition, state legislatures in the U.S. have legalized the industrial cultivation of hemp.
+Some have even established state-licensed hemp programs to promote the cultivation of the plant as an agricultural commodity.
 But why the sudden change of mind from the [...]